shakebugs/shake-docs/docs/react/attachments.md

 ### Attaching a file with a custom name
 Files can be attached with the desired filename and an absolute file path to your file.

-In order to attach files this way, call `Shake.attachFilesWithName()` method as shown in the example below.
+In order to attach files this way, call `Shake.setShakeReportData` method as shown in the example below.
 But be careful only to call it once, since any subsequent calls will override the former ones.

 ```javascript title="App.js"